Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 <strong>Online Communities:</strong>
 - [r/embedded](https://www.reddit.com/r/embedded/) on Reddit: active community for questions and discussions
 - [Stack Overflow embedded tags](https://stackoverflow.com/questions/tagged/embedded): good for specific programming questions

-<h2 id="closing-thoughts">5.
-Closing thoughts</h2>

-At this point you must be thrilled to get started.
-Good.
-You are gonna build tech, earn good money and have high status.
-Good.
-However, engineering is not fun.
-It's fun once the project is finished and you see it working.

-This is just a heads up: if you really like this stuff, go for it, you have everything to gain, but it's gonna be rough.

-When it comes to making projects for learning purposes, instead of just "trying out things", I strongly suggest to build things that are needed, either by you or someone else.
-Engineering thrives the most when there is a feedback loop from the user of the product to the engineer that built it.
-Nowadays, time to market is such a strong pressure on engineers that there is no time to get feedback from customers.

-Also, please take a moment to realize the immense responsibility that lies on your shoulders.
-Take a look around you: we are surrounded by wealth.
-All of this wealth was created by Humans using technology, technology that was built by engineers.
-We enable all of this wealth.
-People nowadays are better off than people of the past because they have technology, not because they are better than people from the past.

-Moreover, doctors, lawyers and engineers are the typical professions that earn high money and status, but only engineers build careers on success alone.

-Engineers have immense power in their hands, so try to seize it and use it for good.

-Good luck.